 - open studio event

-- connecting with local individuals or organisations such as the Architectural Association at Hooke Park, the nearby primary or secondary school, participation in local events – agricultural show, village fete, arts centre
+- connecting with local individuals or organisations such as the Architectural Association at Hooke Park, The Dorset Wildlife Trust, the nearby primary or secondary school, participation in local events – agricultural show, village fete, arts centre, food festival

 - skill sharing sessions with the local artists and their families

-- giving a talk about their practice at a Bridport venue with Force8 Collective
+- giving a talk about their practice with Force8 Collective

-Residents are asked to write a post for the Mothership Tumblr blog.
-This enables a cross-fertilisation between the diverse artists who have been resident at different times.
+Artists are asked to write a post for the Mothership Tumblr blog.
+This enables a cross-fertilisation between the diverse individuals who have been resident at different times.

-Anna Best has previously curated a project in the area in 2011 – “Road For The Future”, in which invited artists had self directed residencies over a period of one year.
+Anna Best has previously curated a project in the region in 2011 – “Road For The Future”, in which invited artists had self directed residencies over a period of one year.
 These included Adam Chodzko, Judith Dean, Anna Lucas, Ella Gibbs and Amy Plant.
-She is currently working with Hester Schofield and others as Force 8 presenting Mothership artist’s talks at Bridport Arts Centre.
+She is currently working with Hester Schofield and others as Force 8 presenting Mothership artist’s talks.
 Force 8 have previously presented “Mission Space” at West Bay Methodist Chapel summer 2016, a camping convention summer 17 at the Mothership and “Provocation, Performance, Discussion” a symposium event at Hooke Park November 17.

 Residents live and work in a large, purpose-built ‘eco-studio’; timber frame and straw bales with wood fired heating, kitchenette, and a compost toilet and shower.
 The studio is located in the same building as Anna’s studio, and next door to a family house.
 The studio space is one large room, so can house an individual, couple or potentially a family, we have hosted a group of 5.
 There is lots of outside space.
 Children are very welcome.